arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 as the Dashade.
 To access the Dashade’s chamber, you must first gather the ancient rods hidden throughout the tomb.
 Gather the ancient rods from within the tomb of Naga Sadow.
+- Release Khem Val

 Onwards to Dromund Kaas: You’ve been sent to Dromund Kaas to meet with Lord Zash in her chambers and learn more about her plans for the map you retrieved.
 Board your ship and travel with your companion, Khem Val, to Dromund Kaas.
+- Darth Skotia doesn't want you on Dromund Kaas
+- Sends apprentices to kill you

 ### Dromund Kaas